jhu-cs-uima-sp19/Awake/README.md

 Current problems:
 1. Alarm is currently not exact (the alarm will sound within ~one minute of set time)
 2. Should allow canceling when editing or updating alarm.
-3. If user exits challenge activity, openning the app should automatically bring up the challenge screen instead of the MainActivity.
+3. If user exits challenge activity, opening the app should automatically bring up the challenge screen instead of the MainActivity.

 ## Future plans:
 Before we conclude this project, we plan to complete the following tasks: